TheNoteTaker/2023_spring_cis105/modules/module_02/simnet_notes.md

   page, a different document, a different location in a document, or an email address.
-  - An email hyperlink opens Microsoft Outlook and places the recipient’s email address in the email message.
+  - An email hyperlink opens Microsoft Outlook and places the recipientï¿½s email address in the email message.
   - Customize a link to display a **ScreenTip** that displays text when you place your point on a link and set a **target frame** to control where the link opens.